-- Land use and development patterns are shaped by, and in turn, stimulate reliance upon the automobile as the dominant mode of travel. - Transportation needs transcend the political, modal and financial limitations of the implementing agencies. - Many residents who do not have access to, or cannot use, an automobile do not have sufficient mobility to satisfy their basic social, economic and personal needs. - Implementation of capital-intensive improvements using federal funds is time-consuming, costly, and subject to extensive federal requirements. - State and local funds available for matching are limited. - The Federal Clean Air Act Amendments of 1990 require all areas to meet certain air quality standards.
+- Land use and development patterns are shaped by, and in turn, stimulate reliance upon the automobile as the dominant mode of travel. - Transportation needs to transcend the political, modal and financial limitations of the implementing agencies. - Many residents who do not have access to, or cannot use, an automobile do not have sufficient mobility to satisfy their basic social, economic and personal needs. - Implementation of capital-intensive improvements using federal funds is time-consuming, costly, and subject to extensive federal requirements. - State and local funds available for matching are limited. - The Federal Clean Air Act Amendments of 1990 require all areas to meet certain air quality standards.
 Summit County and Portage County are part of the U.S. Census-designated eight-county Cleveland-Akron-Lorain Combined Statistical Area (CSA).
 Based on air quality readings, the United States Environmental Protection Agency (USEPA) designated this area as a maintenance area for the 2008 8-hour ozone standard and marginal nonattainment for the 2015 8-hour ozone standard.
 USEPA also designated several of the counties in this area (including Summit and Portage) as a maintenance area for PM{2.5} (particulate matter) under the 2006 annual PM{2.5} standard.
-In addition, Cuyahoga and Lorain Counties have been designated as a maintenance area under the 2012 annual PM{2.5} standard. - FHWA and FTA have issued guidelines for compliance with Presidential Executive Order #12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations. - Assist METRO and PARTA in the implementation of the AMATS Area Coordinated Public Transit/Human Services Transportation Plan. - Integrating performance measures planning as part of the Plan and TIP processes consistent with current federal guidance (see Title 23 CFR 450, 23 CFR 771 and 49 CFR 613).
+In addition, Cuyahoga and Lorain Counties have been designated as a maintenance area under the 2012 annual PM{2.5} standard. - Assist METRO and PARTA in the implementation of the AMATS Area Coordinated Public Transit/Human Services Transportation Plan. - Integrating performance measures planning as part of the Plan and TIP processes consistent with current federal guidance (see 23 CFR 450, 23 CFR 771, and 49 CFR 613).